 It’s a damn fine album with some damn fine songs, the eight minute epic ‘Forget About Georgia’ with its resonator and echoes of The Band standing alongside the album opener among the highlights.
 To which list you can also add the six-minute funky old school R&B–fuelled swagger of ‘Find Yourself’ that features back-ups by one Stefani Germanotta.
 Of course, she’s rather better known as Lady Gaga, but, just like the family name, she’s part of the background details, not the story itself.
 Lukas is perfectly capable of telling that himself.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Lukas Nelson link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Lukas Nelson link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]